zeek/zeek/doc/scripting/index.rst

 .. btest-include:: ${DOC_ROOT}/scripting/data_type_const_simple.bro

-While the idea of a redefinable constant might be odd, the constraint that constants can only be altered at parse-time remains even with the ``&redef`` attribute.
+While the idea of a re-definable constant might be odd, the constraint that constants can only be altered at parse-time remains even with the ``&redef`` attribute.
 In the code snippet below, a table of strings indexed by ports is declared as a constant before two values are added